EtherCasts/evm-sim/README.md

 Install the required Python libraries with `pip`, it is suggested to do this within a [virtualenv](http://virtualenv.readthedocs.org/).

-` pip install -r requirements.txt`
+`pip install -r requirements.txt`

-To use Serpent, the `sc` compiler binary needs to be installed and available on the PATH; install it from https://github.com/ethereum/langs/
+Serpent support is available by default.

 To use LLL, the `lllc` compiler binary needs to be installed and available on the PATH; install it from https://github.com/ethereum/cpp-ethereum/